Gs-Linguashop/sino-phonographics/README.md

 ## Why write Chinese in phonographemes?

-Writing with only phonographemes has the following perks (and one can always return to an old-school character if needed):
+Writing with only phonographemes has the following perks (and one can always return to an old-school character if needed to):
 * characters are less dense and simpler to write;
 * the total set of characters in regular use can be reduced to ~1000, compared to 3000 to 5000 usually needed to understand most modern texts;
 * it better fits the large amount of bi- and multi-syllabic vocabulary of modern Chinese in the sense that it retains just enough information, throws away the unnecessary, and eats less entropy than the contemporary Chinese writing systems;